DavidDoesCode/PCGF_PluginLib/README.md

 Add `PCGF_PluginLib` as a dependency for your Bukkit/Spigot or BungeeCord plugin.
 The users will have to install the library as a plugin.
 Download: [https://ci.pcgamingfreaks.at/job/PluginLib/][ci]

-### Shading the library into your plugin with maven:
+### Shading the library into your plugin with Maven:
 By adding the library to your plugin through shading it will require more memory (if multiple plugins using the library are installed) and some features (DB connection sharing, translation sharing) will not be available.
 The recommended shading settings:
 ```xml